thomasvincent/nagios-plugins-collection/README.md

 NagiosPlugins
 =============

-Written quite a few Nagios plugins over the years
+Written quite a few Nagios plugins over the years.
+These are some of them.

+- A Nagios check for Vertica